YHKok/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Modify the existing Student object
     * Pros: Better performance as no new object is created
-    * Cons: Mutable state can lead to bugs in a multi-threaded environment
+    * Cons: Mutable state can lead to bugs in a multithreaded environment

 **Aspect: Error handling:**